JPvRiel/docker-squid/README.md

 Note

-- `407` = proxy authentication required implies your user name or password is wrong (likely), or squid is unable to handle the authentication the upstream proxy needs
+- `407` = proxy authentication required implies your user name or password is wrong (likely), or squid is unable to handle the authentication the upstream proxy needs.
-- Don't generate too many `407`s, it can cause account lockout

 # Startup script